gustavo-aguiar01/SD2122/README.md

 ### Installation

-To compile and install all modules:
+To compile and install all modules (in the project root directory):

 ```s
 mvn clean install